RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

      :x: Incorrect.
 Try again.

-.. fillintheblank:: peru_6
-   :casei:

-   How many keys are in the dictionary returned for the country of Peru? |blank|

-   - :24: Is the correct answer
-     :x: Use the keys method after .json() to see the list of keys

-For this example, we will use the Starting a Business data set and look at the Starting_a_Business_score in different countries around the world.
+For this example, we will use the starting a business data set and look at the Starting_a_Business_score column in different countries around the world.

 .. code:: python3

-   wd = pd.read_csv('Starting_a_Business.csv')
+   wd = pd.read_csv('starting_a_business.csv')

 .. code:: python3